 A short guide for better connection to the awesome light of Hanukkah.
 Best time to light the Hanukkah menorah is immediately after sundown but if not possible then anytime later is okay.
 We stand to light the candles,...Read More

 Following a question in the comments section I prepared the video below to explain the lights revealed on Hanukkah.
-“Could you please explain this reader about the light/vessel combinations on each day of Chanukah and what...Read More
+“Could you please explain this reader about the light/vessel combinations on each day of Chanukah and...Read More

 Quick rules for a better connection to the awesome light of Hanukkah.
 Best time to light the Hanukkah menorah is immediately after sundown but anytime later is okay.
 Best to position it by the main door, inside the...Read More

 The mission of the Greeks in the land of Israel was to make the Jews forget their spiritual roots.
 They forbid the people to keep Shabbat, circumcise their boys and celebrate the new month, ‘Rosh Chodesh’.
-They also demanded...Read More
+They also...Read More

 The word Hanukkah, “חנוכה” is related to the event of initiating and connecting the Light for the first time to our dwelling place.
-It is done after the place is ready for occupation and use, just before moving in.
-After the...Read More
+It is done after the place is ready for occupation and...Read More

 Following a question in the comments section I prepared the video below to explain the lights revealed on Hanukkah.